-Level 3 (also known as L3) filed a petition with the Pennsylvania Commonwealth Court seeking a refund of \$23 million in gross receipts tax claiming that its sales of private line services are not subject to this tax.
+Level 3 (also known as L3) filed petitions with the Pennsylvania Commonwealth Court seeking a refund of gross receipts tax claiming that its sales of private line services are not subject to this tax.
 L3 contends that its communications technology falls outside the scope of the taxable telephone and telegraph messages component of the gross receipts tax statute because its private lines are largely sold in connection with non-voice services that are not subject to tax (such as colocation and Internet access) or are sold on a stand-alone basis.
 L3 contends that its services are therefore distinguishable from the private line services that the Pennsylvania Supreme Court held are subject to gross receipts tax in Verizon Pennsylvania, Inc. v.
 Commonwealth, 127 A.3d 745 (Pa.
 2015).
-In February 2024, the Office of Attorney General delegated this matter to the Department of Revenue.
-After L3 filed this appeal, numerous other entities that sell similar services filed legal challenges to the gross receipts tax on the same grounds as L3.
-On September 12, 2024, the court consolidated a number of gross receipts tax appeals based on the same legal arguments pending resolution of L3's appeal.
-The Department of Revenue estimates that more than \$100 million of gross receipts tax collected by the Department could be at issue if the courts rule against the Commonwealth on all of these appeals.
-Briefing concluded in May 2024.
-The Commonwealth Court has not yet formally set an oral argument date, but argument is expected to take place in December 2024.
+In February 2024, the Office of Attorney General delegated this matter to the Department of Revenue to handle at the Commonwealth Court.
+This delegation did not include a delegation of the authority to handle any subsequent appeals of these cases to the Pennsylvania Supreme Court.